 Good drainage is the most important element.
 Make sure your container has at least one drainage hole and add a layer of small rocks to the bottom to prevent the hole from becoming blocked.
 Not many plants like to sit in soggy soil any more than you would!

-Clay or pottery work well for most situations and come in every size possible.
-Metal pots are attractive but can absorb excessive heat, so use a plastic liner inside a metal pot.
+Clay or pottery works well for most situations and comes in every size possible.
+Metal pots are attractive but can absorb excess heat, so use a plastic liner inside a metal pot.
 Plastic/fiberglass is attractive, lightweight and holds up well.
 Cement will work but it’s heavy -DUH!
 Ceramic is colorful but can be expensive.
 If the budget will allow, go for it.
 Wood looks great and weathers nicely but will eventually rot.
 All will work – use your imagination.
 I’ve even seen an old boot delightfully planted with daisies and ivy.
 In any case remember: DRAINAGE!

 Water daily, sometimes twice a day if necessary, fertilize frequently, and prune plants when necessary.
-Most important, have fun with your creation!
+Most importantly, have fun with your creation!

 One other note, how about some accessories: Consider a house to invite a bird, pinwheels to deter hungry critters, an old picture frame with a mirror for curious lookers.
 Have fun!!!
 Did I mention DRAINAGE?